Licoricia of Winchester: Legacy

+Licoricia has been described by historian Robert Stacey as "the most important Jewish woman in medieval England".

 Planning permission for a statue on Jewry Street in Winchester, commemorating Licoricia of Winchester and her son Asher, by the sculptor Ian Rank-Broadley, was granted in August 2018.
-Funds were raised for this project, to lead people to the history of the medieval Jewish community and their royal connections, as well as to promote tolerance and diversity today, to inspire women and young people, and to beautify Winchester.
-The unveiling, on 10 February 2022, was to have been performed by the Prince of Wales but he was isolating after he tested positive for COVID-19.
+Funds were raised for this project by the Licoricia of Winchester Appeal, to lead people to the history of the medieval Jewish community and their royal connections, as well as to promote tolerance and diversity today, to inspire women and young people, and to beautify Winchester.
+The unveiling, on 10 February 2022, was to have been performed by Charles, Prince of Wales, but he was isolating after he tested positive for COVID-19.
 He visited the statue on 3 March 2022.
-The statue is opposite where Licoricia's house and the city's thirteenth-century synagogue once stood, outside the Arc (formerly the Winchester Discovery Centre) in Jewry Street.
+The statue is opposite where Licoricia's house and the city's 13th-century synagogue once stood, outside the Arc (formerly the Winchester Discovery Centre) in Jewry Street.
 Asher is holding a dreidel (a spinning top), and on the statue's plinth is a quotation from the Book of Leviticus; "Love thy neighbour as thyself" in English and Hebrew.

 An illustrated book, commissioned by the Licoricia of Winchester Appeal, entitled Licoricia of Winchester: Power and Prejudice in Medieval England, was written by Rebecca Abrams and published on 9 June 2022.

-Hampshire County Council's History Curriculum Centre have written lessons based on Licoricia and her lessons for today for their KS3 pupils which are also available outside Hampshire.